sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 ***(Premium only)***

 Some words have more than one meaning.
 So, after selecting the lexical form, example sentences are formed.
-These sentences are also sorted in order of the most common form, and the most common sentence is automatically selected.
+These sentences are also sorted in order of the most common form, and the most common phrase is automatically selected.

 Change the example sentence that closely describes your subject, and you could get different synonyms.